 Culinary Tours Throughout Italy

 If you're not sure where you want to go, Cooking Vacations offers one-day to week-long Italian Cooking programs in many of Italy's regions, including their most popular school on the Amalfi Coast.
+Food Artisans Culinary Workshops, led by cookbook author Pamela Sheldon Johns, are held at Pamela's farm in Tuscany and in other parts of Italy.
 Mama Margaret and Friends has a variety of special interest cooking adventures in Italy ranging from 3 to 8 nights.
 Select Italy offers a variety of half or full-day Food and Wine Tours, including cooking classes.